Short Biography | Full Biography

 Rob has composed since childhood, receiving commissions from soloists and music services, and from Contemporary Music Making for Amateurs (COMA), who regularly programme his music with their regional groups across Britain.
 His orchestral work The Island (1999) was originally conducted by Marin Alsop (protege of Leonard Bernstein and conductor of the BBC Last Night of the Proms in 2013 and 2015), with the City of London Sinfonia, and later performed at the 2003 Bath International Festival by the Royal Northern Sinfonia.
 In 2007 Rob’s four movement Festival Suite was commissioned and performed by Knowsley Performing Arts.
 In 2011 American professional bassoonist Henry Skolnick gave multiple performances of Rob’s La Reproduction Interdite on his USA recital tour, and his Promenade IV was toured by the KNM Ensemble of Berlin in 2016.

 Rob now regularly conducts and composes for amateur orchestras and choirs, and especially for the annual 10-day Prescot Festival of Music & the Arts which he founded in 2005 (www.prescotfestival.co.uk).
 The festival was part of Liverpool’s Capital of Culture schedule in 2008, and Rob completed a Choral Evensong setting for the 2011 festival.
-More recently, Rob has composed Flautando for Laura Bonnett, Meditation for organ, for Tim Hall and Ian Tracey, Reclining Figure for himself at the piano, the carol A Babe Is Born, for David Kernick, as well as Ave Verum Corpus, Jubilate Deo and Alleluia for Prescot Parish Church Choir.
+More recently, Rob has composed Flautando for Laura Bonnett, Meditation for organ, for Tim Hall and Ian Tracey, Reclining Figure for himself at the piano, the carol A Babe Is Born, for David Kernick, as well as Ave Verum Corpus, Jubilate Deo, Alleluia and For Mary, Mother of Our Lord for Prescot Parish Church Choir.
 His choral works entered the repertoire of the choirs of Liverpool Metropolitan Cathedral in 2017, for its 50th anniversary celebrations.
 Rob composed Cortege in 2015 for the South Liverpool Orchestra, based at Liverpool Hope University, which he conducts, as well as the Phoenix Concert Orchestra.